-I bought a mini haul from The Ordinary a couple months back and I’m finally ready to provide a review of two out of the four items I purchased.
+I bought a few items from The Ordinary a couple months back and I'm finally ready to provide a review of two out of the four items I purchased.
 Like most acids, these products claim to provide smoother, brighter skin.
 But did they?

 The website describes this acid as “A High-Strength Lactic Acid Superficial Peeling Formulation,” which some people new to acids might find a bit terrifying.
 Trust me, it’s not!
 Lactic acid is a form of alpha hydroxy acid (AHA) that exfoliates the skin for a smoother, brighter appearance.
 It is milder than glycolic acid, and comes in a 5% and 10% strength from The Ordinary.
 The formulation also includes Tasmanian Pepperberry, which the company claims will reduce the inflammation and sensitivity that some people may experience with exfoliation.
 2% hyaluronic acid (HA) is mixed in for skin hydration and added skin plumpness (yes please!).

 Given my long-time history using acids, I went all the way and opted for the 10% strength.
 The lactic acid is intended for use in your night time skin care routine before you apply your creams or facial oils.
 The website doesn’t really give you much more direction than that, but I like to use it after double cleansing at night as my exfoliation step,before my hydrating toner, treatments and face cream.
 You don’t have to worry about your other skin care ingredients interfering with the lactic acid, so it will easily fit into your skin care roster.